 Recently, a playground was renamed.
 The same name is used for other places in the same city, like the airport, central railway station and god knows how many roads and public properties.
-Ten years back a foreign tourist took a cab and wanted to go to the airport, but the driver misunderstood and took him to the central railway station, he filed a case and he won, the govt. had to pay him on the court’s order.
+Ten years back a foreign tourist took a cab to the airport, but the driver misunderstood the name and took him to the central railway station, he filed a case and he won, the govt. had to pay him on the court’s order.

 Some state and national leaders simply want to rename big places to their father’s or mother’s name.
 Some want to rename everything to their family name, I mean their surname.

-In my opinion, we should rename places with alphabets and numbers and spend money just one last time, and make a law, put it into the constitution which disallows anything to be renamed.
-Doing so, no government in future will be able to rollback it.
+In my opinion, we should rename places with letters and numbers and spend money just one last time, and make a law, put it into the constitution which disallows anything to be renamed.
+By doing so, no government in future will be able to roll back it.

 Let me give you an example.